Using figures and objects to talk about relationships

-Making and discussing a relationship overview is an active and creative process that is good at engage people, whatever their age.
-The figures arrangenments capture and focus attention and usually bring an element of playfulness to conversations that can free peoples thinking from their preconseptions.
-People ‘listen’ with both their ears and eyes while they are reconsidering their own understandings and those of other people who are important to them.
+Making and discussing a relationship overview is an active and creative process that easily engages people of all ages.
+The arrangenments of figures and objects capture and focus attention and usually bring an element of playfulness to conversations that can free peoples thinking from their preconseptions.
+People ‘listen’ with both their ears and eyes while they reconsider their own understandings and those of other people who are important to them.
 Because figures and objects can be easily be moved around, relationship overviews are very flexibile aids to dialogue.

 This website looks at twelve ways that relationship overviews can contribute to conversations about relationships and at six areas of dialogue where they are particularly useful.